FredKSchott/snowpack/www/_template/reference/configuration.md

 Snowpack uses Rollup internally to install your packages.
 This `rollup` config option gives you deeper control over the internal Rollup configuration that we use.

-- installOptions.rollup.plugins | `TODO I'm not sure the best way to specify this, it appears to be an array of objects? an example would be useful` - Specify Custom Rollup plugins if you are dealing with non-standard files.
+- installOptions.rollup.plugins | `RollupPlugin[]` - Specify Custom Rollup plugins if you are dealing with non-standard files.
-- installOptions.rollup.dedupe | `array[string]` - If needed, deduplicate multiple versions/copies of a packages to a single one.
+- installOptions.rollup.dedupe | `string[]` - If needed, deduplicate multiple versions/copies of a packages to a single one.
 This helps prevent issues with some packages when multiple versions are installed from your node_modules tree.
 See [rollup-plugin-node-resolve](https://github.com/rollup/plugins/tree/main/packages/node-resolve#usage) for more documentation.
 - installOptions.rollup.context | `string` - Specify top-level `this` value.
 Useful to silence install errors caused by legacy common.js packages that reference a top-level this variable, which does not exist in a pure ESM environment.
 Note that the `'THIS_IS_UNDEFINED'` warning ("'this' keyword is equivalent to 'undefined' ... and has been rewritten") is silenced by **Default**, unless `--verbose` is used.

-### installOptions.namedExports

-**Type**: `string[]`

-Import CJS packages using named exports

-TODO I don’t see in types.ts or config.ts

-Example: `"namedExports": ["react-table"]`

-_NOTE(v2.13.0): Snowpack now automatically supports named exports for most Common.js packages.
-This configuration remains for any package that Snowpack can't handle automatically.
-In most cases, this should no longer be needed._

 ### installOptions.packageLookupFields

 **Type**: `string[]`

-Set custom lookup fields for dependency `package.json` file entrypoints, in addition to the **Default**s like "module", "main", etc.
+Set custom lookup fields for dependency `package.json` file entrypoints, in addition to the defaults like "module", "main", etc.

-TODO I don’t see in types.ts or config.ts

-Useful for package ecosystems like Svelte where dependencies aren't shipped as traditional JavaScript.

 Example: `"packageLookupFields": ["svelte"]`